• Skip to primary navigation

 STARworksStar

-STARworks provides wonderful learning opportunities for children and adults.
-Glass and clay studios are public access.
-Stop in and watch artists at work.
+STARworks hosts studios in Glass, Ceramics, and Metal and an onsite Ceramic Supply Shop, Cafe & Taproom, and Galleries.
+STARworks provides learning opportunities for children and adults.
+The glass and clay studios are public access, so visitors can stop in and watch artists at work.

 Allison Woods Outdoor Learning CenterStatesville